This article is brought to you in collaboration with Travelocity to celebrate their biggest sale of the year.

 By the end of our trip, we compiled a list of our favorite Greek foods.
 As you start your own culinary journey in Greece, we recommend you start with the following traditional Greek dishes:

 Visiting Greece without eating souvlaki is like visiting London and not eating fish and chips.
+This is a must-eat Greek food especially for those who want to sample fast food in Greece.

 Since souvlaki is readily available at both sidewalk stalls and casual restaurants all over Greece, it’s easy to find the ultimate ‘meat-on-a-stick’ snack food in Athens and on the country’s many islands including Mykonos, Santorini and Rhodes.
 Some Greek menus list this crowd-pleaser as kalamaki or gyro, but it’s all souvlaki and it’s all good.